FlowCrypt/flowcrypt-browser/README.md

 2. To build the project (currently available for Linux and Mac only), run the following command:

 ```bash
 $ npm run build
 ```

 After executing the build command, you can find your built project in the `build/chrome-consumer` and `build/firefox-consumer` folders.

-> Note: The `build` folder also contains other versions of the browser extension.
+> ℹ️ Note: The `build` folder also contains other versions of the browser extension.

 To load the extension in Google Chrome, please follow these steps: